Relintai/pandemonium_engine_docs/tutorials/assets_pipeline/importing_scenes.rst

 - **Enable:** The mesh is used in baked lightmaps.
 - **Gen Lightmaps:** The mesh is used in baked lightmaps, and unwraps a second UV layer for lightmaps.

-.. note:: For more information on light baking see :ref:`doc_baked_lightmaps`.
+.. note:: For more information on light baking see `doc_baked_lightmaps`.

 External Files
 ~~~~~~~~~~~~~~